 - Make sure contracts include a clear definition of data breaches and obligations to maintain GDPR requirements

-- Know the location of all personal data including credit card, bank information, healthcare, and more.
+- Know the location of all personal data, including credit card, bank information, healthcare, and more.

 - Define in contracts with 3rd party vendors that use such data by defining the nature and scope of their access to the data.

 The fines for failure to comply are extreme.
-The EU has grown tired of chasing large American tech firms only to find they have little money in their European bank accounts.
+The EU has grown tired of chasing sizeable American tech firms only to find they have little money in their European bank accounts.
 Now, failure to comply can exact a price of 4% of the company’s GLOBAL revenue.

-Everlaw provides open source advice and tools for GDPR compliance which you can see more here:
+Everlaw provides open-source advice and tools for GDPR compliance which you can see more here: